silverpond/machine-learning-python-test/README.md

 6. _Precision scores_: An overview of the different measures that people use to assess the capability of different ML models.

+7. _An Exploration of the TensorFlow Tensor_: An review of what Tensors are, in the context of TensorFlow, and the various operations that can be performed on them, and what their affect is.